cgwire/kitsu/getting-started-production/README.md

 ![Main menu assets page](../img/getting-started/main_menu_assets.png)

-Now is time to assigned the artist!
+Now its time to assigned the artist!

-Click on the empty space on the right of a status of the asset (1) you want to assign.
+Click on the empty space on the right of the status (1) you want to assign.
 ![Assigned a task](../img/getting-started/task_assigned.png)

 A new blue line on top of the screen appears.